-In addition to the Swainson's hawk and burrowing owl (discussed below), several other raptor species such as the northern harrier, prairie falcon, peregrine falcon, and red-tailed hawk are known to forage in the project area.
-Additionally, the Solar Blue project and access corridor area provide nesting habitat for a number of migratory bird species, including, but not limited to, the snowy plover, black-necked stilt, great-horned owl, common raven, loggerhead shrike, house finch, Brewer's blackbird, and tricolored blackbird.
+In addition to the Swainson's hawk and burrowing owl (discussed below), several other raptor species such as the northern harrier, prairie falcon, peregrine falcon, and red-tailed hawk are known to forage in the Chestnut Solar Project area.
+Additionally, the project area provides nesting habitat for a number of migratory bird species, including, but not limited to, the snowy plover, black-necked stilt, great-horned owl, common raven, loggerhead shrike, house finch, Brewer's blackbird, and tricolored blackbird.
 Nearly all native bird species are protected by the federal Migratory Bird Treaty Act.
-The canal and ditch habitat, as well power poles and barren ground on the Solar Blue site and access corridor provide potential nesting habitat for these species.
+The canal and ditch habitat, as well power poles and barren ground on the Chestnut Solar site provide potential nesting habitat for these species.
 If birds were to nest in these areas prior to construction, project-related activities could result in the abandonment of active nests or direct mortality to these birds.
 Construction activities that adversely affect the nesting success of raptors or result in mortality of individual birds constitute a violation of state and federal laws (see Section 3.2.2 and 3.2.3 of the LOA report in Appendix B) and would be represent a significant impact.